 Check Debian Version

 There are several ways on how to check what version of Debian is running on your system.
 Below you can find multiple examples on how to determine Debian version.

 - Method 1.

-The first place to look for Debian version is to look inside /etc/issue file.
+The first place to look for the Debian version is to look inside /etc/issue file.
 From terminal run command:

 - Method 2.